vsmac/Linux_Essentials/cat-tac/README.md

 kaushal@kaushal:~$ cat kaushal.txt
 hello i am kaushal kumar gaur

+# To copy a file safely

+cat < filename > newfile  # This will read filename and output its content to newfile.

 # tac command practice

 tac <filename> # To concatenate and print files in reverse